Zweih/yaylog/README.md

 - query by packages built with specified architectures
 - query by package size or size range
 - query by package name (substring match)
-- sort by installation date, alphabetically, or by size on disk
+- sort by installation date, package name, license, or by size on disk
 - output as a table or JSON

 ## why is it called yaylog if it works with other AUR helpers?